contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 If you have been called or assigned to preside, follow the Savior’s teaching that “whosoever will be chief among you, let him be your servant” ([Matthew 20:27](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/20.27?lang=eng#p27); see [verses 26–28](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/20.26-28?lang=eng#p26)).
 Counsel with others and seek unity in understanding the Lord’s will and doing His work (see [Doctrine and Covenants 41:2](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/41.2?lang=eng#p2); see also [4.4](4-leadership-in-the-church-of-jesus-christ.md#44-principles-of-effective-councils) in this handbook).

 It is not appropriate to aspire to preside in any organization in the Lord’s Church (see [Doctrine and Covenants 121:34–37](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/121.34-37?lang=eng#p34)).
 Rather, humbly and faithfully serve in the position to which you are called.
-Strive to accomplish the Lord’s work with an eye single to His glory (see [Doctrine and Covenants 4:5](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/4.5?lang=eng#p5)).
-Trust that the Lord will give you opportunities to grow and to bless Heavenly Father’s children.
+Strive to do the Lord’s work with an eye single to His glory (see [Doctrine and Covenants 4:5](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/4.5?lang=eng#p5)).

 ### 4.2.5 Delegate Responsibility and Ensure Accountability